Mahdi-Farhani/MagazineApp/README.md

-# MagazineApp
+# PTEMagazine practice application
-PTE Magazine official app
+This is an application to practice PTE example, developed by Magazine group

 Laters Version : 1.0.0-preview